UserNotFoundXEption/CupaGoovno/Moai documentation/README.md

 It's a simple documentation meant to be read and understood by regular players.
 It describes how does the boss work without getting into details of learning algorythms.

 ## Attacks
 For balance reasons, attacks are divided into main and support.
 The boss uses attacks in pairs of 1 main and 1 support.
-Each attack has parameters changing its behaviour and a general parameter blancing them.
+Each attack has parameters changing its behaviour and a general parameter balancing them.
 E.g. if parameter X has multiplier (1, 2) and parameter Y has divider (1, 3) then general parameter of 0.8 will multiply X by 1.8 and divide Y by 2.6.
 - Main
     - Laser
         - Fires lasers from eyes.
 If the laser hits the left wall, it spawns sparks.
 The angle at which spark will fire is in the middle between laser and the wall.
 One eye aims at you and the other one fires randomly.